On intersection cohomology with torus actions of complexity one: Betti numbers of complexity-one smooth -varieties

-The result follows from the substitution $u = v = -t$. \end{proof} The next result gives particularly an explicit formula of the Poincar\'e polynomial of each smooth projective contraction-free $\TT$-variety of complexity one.
-We consider this result in the general setting of quotient singularities since it will be needed for the proof of Theorem \ref{main}.
-Note that in \cite{LLM15} a description of the cohomology ring of a shellable, complete, $\QQ$-factorial, complexity-one $\TT$-variety is given. \begin{proposition} Let $X(\EE)$ be a projective contraction-free $\TT$-variety of complexity one corresponding to a divisorial fan $\EE$ on $(Y, N)$.
-Denote by $g$ the genus of the curve $Y$ and by $r$ the cardinal of the finite set $\supp(\EE)$.
-Assume that every cone of $\EE_{y}$ is generated by a subset of a basis of $(N\oplus\ZZ)_{\QQ}$ for all $y\in Y$.
+Consequently, $X(\EE)$ is the toric variety for the torus $\big$ associated with the fan $\EE_{0}$. \end{example} The next result gives in particular an explicit formula of the Poincar\'e polynomial of each smooth projective contraction-free $\TT$-variety of complexity one.
+We consider this result in the general setting of quotient singularities since it will be needed for the proof of Theorem \ref{main}. \begin{proposition} Let $X(\EE)$ be a projective contraction-free $\TT$-variety of complexity one corresponding to a divisorial fan $\EE$ on $(Y, N)$.
+Denote by $g$ the genus of the curve $Y$ and by $r$ the cardinality of the finite set $\supp(\EE)$.
+Assume that every cone of $\EE_{y}$ is generated by a subset of a basis of $N_{\QQ}\oplus\QQ$ for all $y\in Y$.
 Then we have the equality

-\end{proposition} \begin{proof} First of all, let us compute the Poincar\'e polynomial $P_{X(\EE)}(t)$ with the assumption that $X(\EE)$ is smooth.
+\end{proposition} \begin{proof} We first compute the Poincar\'e polynomial $P_{X(\EE)}(t)$ with the assumption that $X(\EE)$ is smooth.
 Using again the method with $E$-polynomials we have

 By substituting $u = v = -t$, it follows that